We’re proud to work on some of the biggest and best thought leadership campaigns in B2B.

 Joe Dalton, group editor

-To help boost their credentials and add new insight to the conversation on the future of tax, Deloitte and Longitude partnered to shed light on future trends.
+To help boost their credentials and add new insight to the conversation on the future of tax, in this campaign example Deloitte and Longitude partnered to shed light on future trends.
 A pulse survey of over 300 heads of tax and CFOs aims to highlight their role with greater clarity and gather their views on the future of the industry, allowing Deloitte to share actionable insights with their audience to further their client relationships and reaffirm their name as a key player in tax services.

 Among other trends, the report crucially finds that the tax function’s role in the strategic direction of firms is growing.
 Tax leaders must now have the resources and skills to provide deeper advisory support for their business counterparts.
 Areas such as digital business models are key to this, as 65% ranked this as one of their top three priorities for increased tax function support.